AddPay/addpay-php-sdk/README.md

 Because I'd like to encourage you to use your brain and read the fucking API documentation before asking idiotic questions like these, you'll then realize why you sound like a tool.

 ### Why don't you provide examples of every method call?
 I do.
 Read the code, [it's right here](https://github.com/stephenlake/addpay-php/tree/master/Foundation).

-If you're too lazy to read it, that's your problem.
+### Is this package unit tested?
+Yes.

+### Why didn't you just update the previous package?
+Because there are many developers using it as is that don't need to be spoonfed like this.
+I do not want to cause breaking changes to their current working code.

 # Important Note
 While developing the package for the with the above mentioned "developer" in mind, this package has some magic method handlers, the major method being the `with` method call which is received by the internal `__call` method.
 Think of the `with` method as a wildcard method that allows you to set a JSON payload with anything following the `with` word, for example: